plone/volto/docs/source/upgrade-guide/index.md

 ```

 !!! note
-  The `i18n` scripts is now an executable in the node environment now, for convenience.
+For convenience the `i18n` script is now an executable in the node environment.

 ### Removal of old configuration system based on imports